acharjee0712/Acceptscript_node/express-sendfile/README.md

 ## Integration
 Constants.js file consists of required URLs that are used for WEB API calls and constant parameters that are used throughout the application.

-URL format when deployed in Heroku https://10.173.102.22:1482/index_all.html
+URL format when deployed using express.js https://10.173.102.22:1482/index_all.html
 Below are the sample URLs of web api methods